 March has been busy!
 Just like that, 20 days since my last post.
 I’m typing this out on Dropbox Paper, having caught up with an old friend who now works at Dropbox, and it feels surprisingly refreshing compared to Google Docs, which I spend a considerable amount of my time working in.
 Sometimes it helps to have a clean white space to think in.

 There is so much to talk about in the arts.
-I went ahead and made two playlists on Spotify, , and .
+I went ahead and made two playlists on Spotify, one my monthly playlist, and one my top ten songs from NPR’s Austin 100 playlist.
 Some of the most exciting releases this month were from Fleet Foxes, Real Estate, and Gorillaz (as of yesterday).
 Real Estate in particular met all my expectations as a complete album, basically the same formula as the last two great albums despite a band lineup change.
 “Saturday”, the closer, is perhaps my new favorite song from them, and maybe my favorite song about a day, period.
 It starts at a slow tempo with a dreamy piano melody then, like Belle & Sebastien’s “If You Find Yourself Caught in Love”, emerges into focus with a bright guitar sound, quickened tempo, and delightful sixteenth note pick in the riff.
 It’s one of the best musical representations of the feeling of waking up.
 My rating: 4.5/5

 I was born on a Saturday

 What about you?

 Well I know, I already know that you were too